Sunny, mild winds forecast Wednesday for Las Vegas Valley

 Temperatures will be a few degrees below normal Wednesday across the Las Vegas Valley, and winds will be much calmer.

-West winds will up to 10 mph shifting to the east in the afternoon.
+West winds up to 10 mph will shift to the east in the afternoon.

 Thursday will be the start of a warming trend with highs around 95 that will reach 100 by Saturday.